AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-45/acsd-56415-performance-of-partial-price-indexing-is-slowed-down-due-to-a-delete-query.md

 ---
 title: 'ACSD-56415: Performance of the partial price indexing is slowed down due to a DELETE query.'
-description: Apply the ACSD-56023 patch to fix the Adobe Commerce issue where the widget content is not updating on the CMS page
+description: Apply the ACSD-56415 patch to fix the Adobe Commerce issue where the performance of the partial price indexing gets slowed down due to a DELETE query when the database has a lot of partial price data to index.
-feature: CMS
+feature: Catalog Service
 role: Admin, Developer
 exl-id: 2ff33b1c-ae92-4c59-83d2-e252bf543bab
 ---
-# ACSD-56023: Widget content is not updating on the CMS page
+# ACSD-56023: Perfomance of the partial price indexing is slowed down due to a DELETE query when the database has a lot of partial price data to index

-The ACSD-56023 patch fixes the issue where the widget content is not updating on the CMS page.
-This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.44 is installed.
+The ACSD-56023 patch fixes the issue where the perfomance of the partial price indexing is slowed down due to a DELETE query when the database has a lot of partial price data index.
+This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.45 is installed.
 The patch ID is ACSD-56023.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions

 **The patch is created for Adobe Commerce version:**

-* Adobe Commerce (all deployment methods) 2.4.5-p5
+* Adobe Commerce (all deployment methods) 2.4.6-p3

 **Compatible with Adobe Commerce versions:**

-* Adobe Commerce (all deployment methods) 2.4.2 - 2.4.6-p3
+* Adobe Commerce (all deployment methods) 2.4.5 - 2.4.6-p3

 >[!NOTE]
 >